 At the Temple Fair each year typical activities include Chinese storytelling, crafts, tea tasting, live music and lion dancing.
 There are also usually half a dozen or so vendors selling artisan products.

 Celebrations usually take place on the last weekend of January and the first weekend of February.
 Activities at the Temple Fair include craft activities, Chinese calligraphy demonstrations, live performances, lion dancing and more.
 Admission is by donation (with $5 being the minimum amount).
-Special Lunar New Year activities happen at the garden again in 2024 on the weekend of February 10th and 11th.
+Special Lunar New Year activities happened at the garden again in 2024 on the weekend of February 10th and 11th.

 To learn more about the Lunar New Year events at the garden see our article about Dr. Sun Yat-Sen Garden at Chinese New Year.